ryzheboka/taskana-doc/new-doc-structure/first-example/docs/user-guide/core-concepts/overview.md

 import entities from '!!raw-loader!./entities.drawio';
 import architecture from '!!raw-loader!./architecture.drawio';

-Taskana manages human tasks.
-This includes defining the tasks, distributing them to the corresponding workers and keeping track of the task execution.
-Taskana also offers options for customizing each task with attachments, object references etc..
+Taskana is a Task Management System.
+This includes defining and creating the tasks, distributing them to the corresponding users and keeping track of the task execution.
+Taskana also offers options for detailed description of each task using attachments, object references, and many other properties.
 In the following article, the basic entities of Taskana and related concepts are explained.

 In order to prvide its functionality, TASKANA consists of different components.
 They are shown in the diagram below.
 You can read more about the Java Library and its usage [here](../java-api-usage).